mnot/I-D/uri-get-off-my-lawn/draft.md

 # Alternatives to Specifying Structure in URIs {#alternatives}

 Given the issues above, the most successful strategy for applications and extensions that wish to use URIs is to use them in the fashion they were designed; as links that are exchanged as part of the protocol, rather than statically specified syntax.
+Several existing specifications can aid in this.

+{{RFC5988}} specifies relation types for Web links.
+By providing a framework for linking on the Web, where every link has a relation type, context and target, it allows applications to define a link's semantics and connectivity.

-To aid this, {{RFC5988}} specifies relation types for Web links. {{RFC6570}} provides a standard syntax for URI Templates that can be used to dynamically insert application-specific variables into a URI to enable such applications while avoiding impinging upon URI owners' control of them.
+{{RFC6570}} provides a standard syntax for URI Templates that can be used to dynamically insert application-specific variables into a URI to enable such applications while avoiding impinging upon URI owners' control of them.

 {{RFC5785}} allows specific paths to be 'reserved' for standard use on URI schemes that opt into that mechanism ('http' and 'https' by default).
 Note, however, that this is not a general "escape